processone/docs.ejabberd.im/content/admin/guide/clustering.md

 :

-Several balancing criteria are available:
+Several balancing criterias are available:

 -   `destination`: the full JID of the packet `to` attribute is used.